thovarMS/beegfs-shared-slurm-on-centos7.2/README.md

 - let the user chose how many data disk per VM
 - use VMSS instead of VM
 - use Ganglia for monitoring
+- enble MPI if RDMA instance are used + uses HPC images of CentOS